 Your sock is traveling through another dimension — a dimension not only of cotton and polyester, but of laundry detergent.
 A journey into a wondrous machine whose boundaries are beyond that of imagination.
-That’s the fabric selector dial up ahead.
+That’s the load size selector dial up ahead.
 Your sock’s next stop: The Twilight Zone.

 The dilemma of disappearing socks is nothing new.
 If they had worn such footwear, presumably even the ancient Romans would have lost some socks in their urine-based laundering facilities.

 Where do all the missing socks go?
-Sadly, the answers we discovered were far less interesting than we hoped.
-We could find no proof that house elves or magic were in any way involved.
+Sadly, the answers we discovered were far less interesting than we hoped — namely, we could find no proof that house elves or magic were in any way involved.

 Through diligent research and experimentation, here are what we think are the more likely explanations for this phenomena:

-With all the above in mind, here are a few things you can do right here and now to keep your socks coupled:
+With all the above in mind, here are a few things you can do right here and now to keep your socks coupled — and some other options.

 Streamline: Buy lots and lots of the exact same socks.
 If you need to be able to differentiate ownership, choose bulk packs of socks with colors, logos and/or designs specific to that size.
-(Some socks, such as the Hanes Toddler Boys Non-Skid Crew Socks, have the size printed right on the bottom of each sock to simplify sorting.)
+(Some socks, such as the Hanes EZ Sort product line, have the size printed right on the bottom of each sock to simplify sorting.)